Industry News

 Email marketing

-Sending newsletters with fitness tips, training programmes, and launch offers.
+Sending newsletters with fitness tips, training programmes and launch offers.

 Expected deliverables

-• 8 blog articles
+• 8 blog posts

 • 6 short fitness advice videos